How I Went From Photographer to Filmmaker With No Budget or Experience

 - • Avoid clichés like “Untitled Project” or “My Story”

-Let’s be real - indie filmmaking isn’t free.
-Even if no one charges you, there are always hidden costs:
+Let’s be real – indie filmmaking isn’t free.
+Even if nobody charges you, there are hidden costs:

 - • transport

-This is where your film really takes shape.
-Your editor will create an assembly (rough version), then refine it based on your feedback.
-In my case, since the DP was also the editor, the process was smoother.
+Editing is where your story truly comes alive.
+Your editor will build a rough cut (assembly), then refine it with your feedback.
+In my case, my DP was also the editor – which made everything smoother.

 Stay involved:

-- • Submit to 5–10 credible festivals (avoid scams - check reviews!)
+- • Submit to 5–10 reputable festivals (check reviews, avoid scams)

-- • Don’t expect immediate success - some fests take months to reply
+- • Be patient – festivals often take months to reply

 If you’ve made it this far, thank you.
-Here’s what I wish someone had told me before I started:
+Here’s what I wish someone had told me earlier:

-- • You don’t need permission to start.
-You don’t need a film school diploma or a Netflix deal.
+- • You don’t need permission.
+Or a film school diploma.
+Or a Netflix deal.

 - • Be honest in your storytelling.
-That’s what connects.
-Not budget.
-Not equipment.
+That’s what connects – not budget or gear.

 - • Start small.
 Finish something.
 Then start again.

-1) Shoot a 3-minute film about your creative journey.
+Shoot a 3-minute short film about your creative journey.

-3) Record a voiceover or speak on camera.
+2) Record a voiceover or talk on camera.

-5) Send it to one friend for feedback.
+4) Share it with one friend for feedback.

 The world deserves to hear your voice – not just see your pictures.